pip-services/pip-services-docs/content/en/python/commons/config/ireconfigurable.md

 Important points:

-- It is similar to [IConfigurable](../iconfigurable) interface, but emphasises the fact that **configure()** method can be called more than once to change object configuration in runtime.
+- It is similar to [IConfigurable](../iconfigurable) interface, but emphasises the fact that the **configure()** method can be called more than once to change object configuration in runtime.

 **Implements:** [IConfigurable](../iconfigurable)